-If you have suffered a rape or sexual assault in the UK you may be entitled to claim compensation under a government backed scheme.
+If you have suffered a rape or sexual assault in the UK you may be entitled to claim compensation (up to £11,000) under a government backed scheme.
 On this page you will find out how to make your claim online, what you need to know about the scheme and how much rape award compensation can be claimed.

 Please read our helpful statutory rape claim guide for 2020 below and view our award calculator tool at the foot of the page.
+For sexual abuse claims please visit this page.

 Please click to select the query or section required: